Evidence-Based Care

 Our clinical protocols

 Bidwell Health clinicians follow published peer-reviewed guidelines from national professional societies.
-This page lists the specific protocols, first-line medications, and referral criteria we use for every condition we treat.
+This page lists the protocols, first-line medications, and referral criteria currently documented for Bidwell Health's core online visit types.

 Guidelines